angular/angular/aio/content/tutorial/first-app/first-app-lesson-06.md

 ## After you finish

-*  Your app has data bindings in the template `HousingLocationComponent` template.
+*  Your app has data bindings in the `HomeComponent` template.
 *  Your app sends data from the `HomeComponent` to the `HousingLocationComponent`.

 ## Conceptual preview of Inputs